Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

-# A library for Node-compositing Core Image CIFilter
+# A library for Node-based Compositing Core Image CIFilter

-## From Chaining/Blending to Node-based Compositing Core Image CIFilters
+## From Chaining/Blending to Compositing CIFilter

 Core Image is a powerful iOS framework that makes makes hardware-accelerated image manipulation easy.
 Oftentimes, we use it to add graphical effects to an image in our app.
 The process involves choosing a right CIFilter, setting parameters, and applying the filter to the image.